Quick answer

 Short answer: Yes.
 WisGrowth supports global users and adapts to regional titles, spelling, and formatting preferences.

-Short answer: Yes-take the Career Clarity Quiz and run a free honest ATS baseline.
+Short answer: Yes-take the free snapshot and run a free honest ATS baseline.
 Upgrade if you want deeper guidance, nudges, and artifact suggestions.

 Sources and references